-Owing to the fact that the Group's business has various distinc-Although the Group has established and conducts a robust tive characteristics, some of the materials it procures are not compliance system, its operations are still at risk from the efeasily available due to factors such as a limited number of supfects of unforeseeable events. pliers.
-Delays in supply or discontinuation in production of such (15) Litigation materials may affect the Group's performance.
-In addition, disruptions to the entire supply chain caused by a large-scale If the Group becomes the subject of any legal action or other legal procedures, its business may be affected disaster or other incidents could impact the Group's operations.
+Owing to the fact that the Group's business has various distinctive characteristics, some of the materials it procures are not easily available due to factors such as a limited number of suppliers.
+Delays in supply or discontinuation in production of such materials may affect the Group's performance.
+In addition, disruptions to the entire supply chain caused by a large-scale disaster or other incidents could impact the Group's operations.
 Moreover, its business may be affected by the fluctuation in prices of raw materials, notably steel products and copper.